 About Real Estate Standards Organization

-RESO provides the foundation for streamlined real estate technology through the creation and certification of standards.
+Real Estate Standards Organization (RESO) is an independent, nonprofit standards body.
+RESO was formed to develop data standards and processes that create efficiencies for all participants in real estate transactions.
 Our member organizations include MLSs, brokerages, REALTOR® associations and technology partners serving more than one million real estate professionals.

 Chair: Rebecca Jensen, Midwest Real Estate Data, LLC (MRED)